-As an industrial hygiene major, you are given a broad background to evaluate environmental and workplace hazards.
-You will learn to anticipate, recognize, evaluate and control workplace environmental factors that may affect the health, comfort and productivity of the worker.
-You will learn the tools to evaluate and control air and water emissions that may affect the health and well being of the surrounding community and region.
+As an occupational hygiene and safety major, you'll learn to anticipate, recognize, evaluate, and control workplace environmental factors that may affect the health, comfort, and productivity of the worker.
 The program also introduces you to policy issues critical to worker health and safety.
-With new technologies emerging every day, the industrial hygienist'srole grows increasingly valuable to the health and well being of workers, the community and the environment.
+With new technologies emerging every day, the industrial hygienist's job function grows increasingly valuable to the health and well being of workers, the community, and the environment.

 In this program, you'll learn about the following topics:

-The Ohio University BSIH is one of very few American Board of Engineering and Technology-accredited undergraduate IH programs in the world.
+The Ohio University program is one of very few American Board of Engineering and Technology-accredited undergraduate programs in the world.
 Utilizing strong links to Ohio's manufacturing and industrial base, the OU program is often fortunate to have an excess of paid internship opportunities for its students.
-While strongly recommended, IH internships are not presently a program requirement.
-However, OU graduates with internship experience typically do exceedingly well in the job market.The BSIH also prepares you for graduate study in industrial hygiene, public health or other environmental science-related disciplines.
+While strongly recommended, internships are not presently a program requirement.
+However, OU graduates with internship experience typically do exceedingly well in the job market.The degree also prepares you for graduate study in industrial hygiene, public health or other environmental science-related disciplines.

 Graduates work in industry, corporations, insurance companies, food establishments, research facilities and government agencies.
 Many fin employment in health-care setting, including hospitals public health departments, and environmental protection agencies.
 Still more options exist with public utilities, educational settings, natural resource departments, consulting firms and cruise ships.